golightlyb/bakefont3/README.md

 # bakefont3 #

-*bakefont3* is a python3 module for rasterising font glyphs into a RGBA texture atlas and exporting metrics and kerning information.
+*bakefont3* is a python3 module for rasterising font glyphs into a RGBA texture atlas and exporting metrics and kerning information, and a C library for loading that information.

 ![Example](./docs/example.png)